by-student-2017/QM2Thermo/README.md

 ```

 ## License
+- This project is licensed under the MIT License.
+Please check the LICENSE file for more information.
 - “QM2Thermo is a significantly extended and restructured version of LBT-TETRA, incorporating temperature-dependent thermal conductivity prediction based on elasticity tensors and crystal structure information.”

 ---